teja-pola/developer-docs/docs/internships/selection-criteria.md

 1. Ease of management by DevOps teams that may have limited experience.
 2. Improving performance, scalability and reliability

-Talawa is an open source project with mostly documentation as a technical support resource.
+Our project is open source with mostly documentation as a technical support resource.
 The ease of use will always need to be considered.

 #### Technical Knowledge and Skill